mapbox/node-cpp-skel/README.md

 # Builds

 ### What does "build" mean?
 When you "build" your module, you are creating a binary file that allows Node.js to read your C++ module.
 This binary file is what `require()` points to within Node.js.
-In node-cpp-skel, `require()` uses [`lib/index.js`](https://github.com/mapbox/node-cpp-skel/blob/2c4e2e10ca074e59c45819a9b45641f0603fa59d/lib/index.js#L3) to specify the binary file.
+In node-cpp-skel, `require()` uses [`lib/index.js`](https://github.com/mapbox/node-cpp-skel/blob/2c4e2e10ca074e59c45819a9b45641f0603fa59d/lib/index.js#L3) to specify the path to the binary file.
 Also, the build process will create a couple directories:

 `/build` : Not sure what all of this dir's files are for.
 What are the most important ones?
 - `/build/Release` : contains the compiled binary file (`module.node`).
 This is the file that `require()` will point to in Node.js...?
 But what about `var MODULE = module.exports = require('./binding/module.node');` ?